juuunas/nasanoa.org/src/content/posts/discovering new artists.md

 ### Last.fm

-Last.fm has in my experience been excellent in finding new artists in the genres I like, be it `Breakcore`, `Hi-Tech` or `Trashwave`, my favorite artists of these genres have mostly been findings from Last.fm's `Similar to` tab in an artist page.
+Last.fm has in my experience been excellent in finding new artists in the genres I like, my favorite artists have mostly been findings from Last.fm's `Similar to` tab in an artist page.

 ![Similar to](../../assets/blog/lastfm-similar-to.png "The similar to tab on my artist profile on Last.fm")